You are here

 - Give you advice on things like the rules you must follow to make your separation agreement legal.

 - Explain the different ways you can resolve your issues.

 - Represent you in court.

 Sometimes a lawyer is also called an attorney, barrister, or solicitor.

 After you separate, you and your partner should never have the same lawyer.
 This is because you and your partner have different rights and responsibilities and your lawyer should be working in your interests only.

-In Ontario, the Law Society of Upper Canada regulates lawyers and paralegals.
-This means that they:
+In Ontario, the Law Society of Ontario regulates lawyers and paralegals.
+This means they:

-- have rules about who can become a lawyer or paralegal, and
+- have rules about who can become a lawyer or paralegal

-- deal with complaints against lawyers or paralegals.
+- deal with complaints about lawyers and paralegals